 Despite any defensive measures we take to manage threats to our business, our risk and exposure to these matters remain heightened because of, among other things, the evolving nature of such threats in light of advances in computer capabilities, new discoveries in the field of cryptography, new and sophisticated methods used by criminals including phishing, social engineering or other illicit acts, or other events or developments that we may be unable to anticipate or fail to adequately mitigate.
 In June 2015, we determined that we were the victim of criminal fraud known to law enforcement authorities as business e-mail compromise fraud which involved employee impersonation and fraudulent requests targeting our finance department.
 The fraud resulted in transfers of funds aggregating \$46.7 million held by a Company subsidiary incorporated in Hong Kong to other overseas accounts held by third parties.
+To date the Company has recovered \$16.7 million.
 The Company recovered \$8.1 million in fiscal 2015, resulting in a charge of \$39.1 million in the fourth quarter of fiscal 2015, including additional expenses consisting of professional service fees associated with the fraud loss.
-In fiscal 2016, the Company recovery dean additional \$8.3 million, comprised of an \$8.6 million recovery less \$0.3 million of professional service fees associated with the recovery.
+In fiscal 2016, the Company recovered a net recovery of an additional \$8.3 million, comprised of an \$8.6 million recovery less \$0.3 million of professional service fees associated with the recovery.
+No additional recoveries were made during fiscal year 2017.